The Mandate of the Municipal Enforcement Department 896-3322 (24/7)

 Community Constables are heavily involved in the community with educational programs like Bike rodeos, School presentations, and other public-related issues.

 The Town of Happy Valley-Goose Bay Municipal Enforcement Department does NOT deal directly with Criminal Code situations as that role in the community is overseen by the RCMP Detachment and its Members.
-In the event that the Community Constables come across a Criminal situation, they immediately contact the RCMP, in many cases situations that may be called into the Happy Valley-Goose Bay Constables are unknown criminal code investigations, and when realized by the Community Constables the RCMP get involved and take over the situation.
-Community Constables do not respond purposely to Suspected Impaired Drivers while conducting traffic duties.
-The RCMP is called the second a Community Constable suspects possible impairment of a driver.
+In the event that the Community Constable comes across a Criminal situation, they immediately contact the RCMP.
+In many cases, situations that may be called into the Happy Valley-Goose Bay Enforcement Department are unknown criminal code investigations, and when realized by the Community Constables, RCMP are immediately notified to take over the situation.
+Community Constables do not respond to Suspected Impaired Drivers while conducting traffic duties.
+The RCMP is called when the Community Constable suspects possible impairment of a driver.

 The public of Happy Valley-Goose Bay is encouraged to call the complaint line at 896-3322 for situations such as:

 - Noise complaints

 - Property Issues

 - Traffic concerns